FrederikTobner/JANUS/book/src/chapter-01-introduction/what-well-build.md

 What it *won't* do: network stack, advanced scheduling, POSIX compliance, or graphics.
 Text mode is enough to learn OS concepts.

+> TODO: Consider modeling OS after DOS to some extend (simple, single-user, single-task, and direct hardware access) in the first chapters and then transition to UNIX.
+First we ignore multitasking, user-space, memory protection, etc.

 ## What You'll Learn

 TinyOS develops incrementally, with each chapter building on the previous: